 These are maybe not the smart city use cases that immediately come to mind but they are crucial and if you know, for instance, the challenge of pollution in urban environments, it’s easy to see one of the key reasons why smart city projects are set up: because they can offer immediate and useful benefits to citizens.
 Citizen-centricity indeed.

-More popular smart cities use cases include smart parking, smart traffic management, smart street lighting and smart waste management.
+More popular smart city use cases include smart parking, smart traffic management, smart street lighting and smart waste management.
 Still, also these cases often combine a mix of enhanced efficiency, urban problem solving, cost reduction, better living in urban regions and putting citizens first for a variety of reasons.

 We previously wrote about research by Accenture that looks at the usage of newer technologies, including the Internet of Things, from a perspective of citizen-facing public services, which found that improving citizen satisfaction indeed by far ranks first.
 As the infographic of the research indicates, improving satisfaction of employees also ranks high (80 percent) and the implementation of newer, connected, technologies already leads to tangible outcomes in a slight majority of cases.

-Moving from smart city projects to smart cities
+Moving from smart projects to smart cities

 In order to be a ‘true’ smart city, cities need to have an integrated approach whereby various projects are connected and most of all the data and platforms are glued together in order to achieve all the benefits smart cities make possible.
 Open technologies and open data platforms will be key to move to that next stage.